Allen & Ginter: Modern era

 In 2006, Topps, a leading producer of confectionery and trading cards, resurrected the Allen & Ginter brand name to produce a series of illustrated trading cards, mostly focused on baseball sets.
 Nevertheless, the first couple of years of the product's inception saw the inclusion of several other sports figures such as Jennie Finch (softball), Brandi Chastain and Mia Hamm (soccer), Hulk Hogan (wrestling), Danica Patrick (auto racing), Leon Spinks (boxing), Randy Couture (mixed martial arts), Misty May-Treanor (beach volleyball) and Dennis Rodman (basketball).

 Allen & Ginter cards began to feature hand-painted cards of current baseball players as well as various insert sets featuring standout athletes in other sports, pop culture icons, and historical figures ranging from Wee-Man to Davy Crockett and everything in between.

 Non-sports trading cards issued by Topps included personalities such as Robert E. Lee, Thomas Edison, Billy the Kid and Andrew Carnegie, Davy Crockett, among others.

 From 2006 to 2009, artist Dick Perez was commissioned to hand paint special one of one insert cards in the style of Allen & Ginter.
 Perez created 30 art cards each of those years featuring the prominent stars of the game.

 As of 2012 the Allen & Ginter series remains one of Topps' most popular, highest selling brands in their product lineup.

-The best known of the Allen & Ginter insert sets however, are the DNA Hair Relic cards.
-These highly lauded cards feature strands of hair from famous historical figures such as Abraham Lincoln, King George III, George Washington and many others.
+The most prominent Allen & Ginter insert sets are the DNA Hair Relic cards, which include strands of hair attributed to historical figures such as Abraham Lincoln, King George III, George Washington, among others.

 Another popular feature of the Allen & Ginter product is the Rip Card.
 Invented by hobby shop owner and Topps consultant Alan Narz, Rip Cards have been a part of every Allen & Ginter product since 2006.
 These cards allow collectors to keep the card intact or to rip the outer card to reveal an exclusive mini card available only inside of a Rip Card.
 These mini cards may be short prints, autographs, or cards made from metal or wood.
 Beginning in 2013, Topps began including a Double Rip Card, which had two inner cavities with mini cards inside.
 In 2019, Topps introduced a jumbo Box Topper Rip Card, with 3 mini cards inside.